Commemorating our dear departed equal pay activists

 Edna was born Edna Nelson in Sydney in 1904, the tenth of twelve children, her feminism and her socialism shaped by the working experiences of her older sisters, by her mother who had been left to support and bring up the family herself and by the events of her formative years, notably the October Revolution and the NSW General Strike of 1917.

 Her book, Two Thirds of a Man covers the first four arbitration cases involving women, building anecdotally on the experience of her mother and of her older sisters.
-In interview she recalled that her mother, who worked as a cleaner, would pass her sisters on Pyrmont Bridge on her return home from work in the early morning, as they were leaving home to go to work.
+In interviews, she recalled that her mother, who worked as a cleaner, would pass her sisters on Pyrmont Bridge on her return home from work in the early morning, as they were leaving home to go to work.

 It is no wonder she became passionate about conditions and pay equity for working women.
 She spoke with Joyce Stevens about her own experiences in ‘Taking the Revolution Home’ (1987) and with Lucy Taksa on 19 October 1987 as part of the NSW Bicentennial Oral History Project.